Direxion Daily Financial Bull 3x Shares

 FAS

-FAS is a leveraged exchange-traded fund (ETF) that aims to deliver triple the daily returns of financial sector stocks.
+FAS is an exchange-traded fund (ETF) that provides leveraged exposure to the U.

 Investment Opinion: Should I buy FAS Today?